varuncraghavendra/LeKapda/README.md

 #### Teams you can contribute to :

-· Software Development
+- Mechanical Design

-· Simulations
+- Electrical Design

-- NVIDIA Isaac Sim
+- Software Development

-- NVIDIA Newton
+- Simulations

-· Mechanical Design
+.
+NVIDIA Isaac Sim

-· Electrical Design
+.
+NVIDIA Newton

 For more details, contact : varuncraghavendra@gmail.com